 As leukemia progresses, the cancer interferes with the body’s production of other types of blood cells, including red blood cells and platelets.
 This results in anemia (low numbers of red cells) and bleeding problems, in addition to the increased risk of infection caused by white cell abnormalities.

-As a group, leukemias account for about 25% of all childhood cancers and affect about 2,200 American young people each year.
+As a group, leukemias account for about 30% of all childhood cancers and affect more than 3,000 American young people each year.
 Luckily, the chances for a cure are very good with leukemia.
 With treatment, most children with leukemia will be free of the disease without it coming back.

 Types of Leukemia

 In general, leukemias are classified into acute (rapidly developing) and chronic (slowly developing) forms.
-In children, about 98% of leukemias are acute.
+In children, most leukemias are acute.

-Acute childhood leukemias are also divided into acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML), depending on whether specific white blood cells called lymphyocytes (or myelocytes), which are linked to immune defenses, are involved.
+Acute childhood leukemias are also divided into acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML), depending on whether specific white blood cells called lymphyocytes or myelocytes, which are linked to immune defenses, are involved.

-The ALL form of the disease most commonly occurs in younger children ages 2 to 8, with a peak incidence at age 4.
-But it can affect all age groups.
+The ALL form of the disease most commonly occurs in younger children ages 2 to 8, but it can affect all age groups.
+AML can occur at any age, but it is somewhat more common before the age of 2 and during the teenage years.

-Kids have a 20% to 25% chance of developing ALL or AML if they have an identical twin who was diagnosed with the illness before age 6.
-In general, nonidentical twins and other siblings of children with leukemia have two to four times the average risk of developing this illness.
+Kids have a greater chance of developing ALL or AML if they have an identical twin who was diagnosed with the illness at a young age.
+(Nonidentical twins and other siblings of children with leukemia have a higher than average risk of developing this illness.)
+Also, children who have inherited certain genetic problems — such as Li-Fraumeni syndrome, Down syndrome, Klinefelter syndrome, neurofibromatosis, ataxia telangectasia, or Fanconi’s anemia — have a higher risk of developing leukemia.

-In most cases, neither parents nor kids have control over the factors that trigger leukemia, although current studies are investigating the possibility that some environmental factors may increase the risk that a child will develop the disease.
+In most cases, neither parents nor kids have control over the factors that trigger leukemia.
 Most leukemias arise from noninherited mutations (changes) in the genes of growing blood cells.
 Because these errors occur randomly and unpredictably, there is currently no effective way to prevent most types of leukemia.

 To limit the risk of prenatal radiation exposure as a trigger for leukemia (especially ALL), women who are pregnant or who suspect that they might be pregnant should always inform their doctors before undergoing tests or medical procedures that involve radiation (such as X-rays).

-Because their infection-fighting white blood cells are defective, kids with leukemia may experience increased episodes of fevers and infections.
-They also may become anemic, because leukemia affects the bone marrow’s production of oxygen-carrying red blood cells.
+Because their infection-fighting white blood cells are defective, kids with leukemia may have more viral or bacterial infections than usual.
+They also may become anemic because leukemia affects the bone marrow’s production of oxygen-carrying red blood cells.
 This makes them appear pale, and they may become abnormally tired and short of breath while playing.

 Children with leukemia might bruise and bleed very easily, experience frequent nosebleeds, or bleed for an unusually long time after even a minor cut because leukemia destroys the bone marrow’s ability to produce clot-forming platelets.